Classification of Argyres-Douglas theories from M5 branes: More Properties of AD Theories

 \subsection{Coulomb branch spectrum}

 As we have discussed in the previous sections, for $D$ type theory it is straightforward to read off the spectrum of the AD theory from an irregular singularity and possibly an additional regular singularity using the Newton polygon.
-For $E$ type theories, the spectral curve representation of the spectrum is rather redundant, in which case it is more convenient to use the IIB 3-fold singularity description whose complex structure deformations constitute the full Coulomb branch spectrum with no redundancy.\footnote{ Recall that we delete the so-called unpaired deformations in the spectral curve.} The scaling dimensions of the Coulomb branch parameters which correspond to \textit{certain} coefficients in $\epsilon_i(z)$ can be read off easily following the procedure in subsection~\ref{IIBcon}.
+For $E$ type theories, the spectral curve representation of the spectrum is rather redundant, in which case it is more convenient to use the IIB 3-fold singularity description whose complex structure deformations constitute the full Coulomb branch spectrum with no redundancy \footnote{ In the spectral curve, we need to remove redundant deformations due to coordinate redefinitions that leave $\lambda=xdz$ invariant and also trace relations among the invariant differentials. }.
+The scaling dimensions of the Coulomb branch parameters which correspond to \textit{certain} coefficients in $\epsilon_i(z)$ can be read off easily following the procedure in subsection~\ref{IIBcon}.
 However, some of the deformation parameters have negative 4$d$ scaling dimension and correspond to irrelevant couplings which must be removed from the list of physical Coulomb branch parameters.

 To incorporate an additional regular singularity, we can simply allow $\epsilon_i(z)$ to have a pole in $z$ according to the pole structure $\{p_{d_i}\}$ with $1\leq i \leq \rank J$ associated to the regular singularity, \ie \epsilon_i(z)=\dots+{u_{i,1}\over z}+{u_{i,2}\over z^2}\dots+{u_{i,p_{d_i}}\over z^{p_{d_i}}}. \fe The $u_{i,j}$'s are unconstrained Coulomb branch parameters whose scaling dimensions can again be easily fixed (all positive).
 Together with the parameters associated with the isolated 3-fold singularity in the absence of poles in $\epsilon_i(z)$, they make up the entire Coulomb branch spectrum.